Custom Sections

 systemctl stop spiceproxy.service

-systemctl disable spiceproxy.service
+systemctl disable spiceproxy.service2

 Deleting the memory cache using a timed task